Monday, April 21, 2025

 A Little History Lesson

-Jesus Christ was a real person, not just a prophet and a teacher, who lived about 2000 years ago.
+Jesus Christ was a real person, not just a prophet, not just a teacher, who lived about 2000 years ago.
 More importantly, he was the incarnate Son of God which means he is personification of Holy God.
-He became flesh so that we may know him, believe in him and follow him.
+He became flesh so that we may know who God is and what we wants of us, to believe in him and to follow him.
+The Garden of Eden didn't work out.
+The Ten Commandments didn't work either, so God chose his one and only Son, Jesus, to come down from Heaven to this earth to show us how it's done.

-Because he was becoming too popular with the Jewish people and the religious leaders of the day were afraid of losing their power over the people and of the Roman soldiers having to step in.
-It was all about control and power.
+Jesus did many miracles.
+Raised people from the dead.
+Gave sight to the blind.
+People were flocking to him everywhere.
+But.
+He was becoming too popular with the Jewish people.
+The Jewish religious leaders of the day were afraid of losing their power over the people and of the Roman soldiers having to step in.
+It was all about control, power, and ego.
 Not much has changed has it?
-Look at Putin.
+Look at Putin for example.

+Until then, the only way to absolve people of their sins was by the shedding of blood, usually an animal, typically a lamb.
+Blood is the only way to atone for sin and Jesus willingly surrendered his life so that our sins could be atoned for once and for all eternity.
 This is why Jesus is called the sacrificial lamb.
-Until then, the only way to absolve people of their sins (and we all have them) was by the shedding of blood, usually an animal, typically a lamb.
-Blood is the only way to atone for sin and Jesus willingly surrendered his life so that our sins could be atoned for once and for all eternity.
+And this is why we take communion - to remember that only the blood of the lamb can make us holy in the eyes of God.

 What This Means to Us

 The fantastic news is that when we meet with a situation that seems impossible to us, we can call on the name of Jesus and he can turn it around.
-I have seen many miraculous breakthrus, healings, and solutions because of prayer and calling out to Jesus.
+I have seen many miraculous breakthroughs, healings, and solutions because of prayer and calling out to Jesus.
 There is supernatural power in the name of Jesus Christ.
+Yet, so many of us fail to use this power and then wonder why we struggle.

 When we celebrate Easter, we are reminded of new life and transformation, victory over sin and death, triumph over evil.
 When we look at the cross, we are reminded that new life can come out of what appears to be dead.
 When we accept Christ as our Lord and Savior, we receive Jesus' Resurrection power thru the Holy Spirit.
 This is why I pass on Buddhism, Islam, and all the other belief systems out there.
 Only Jesus rose from the dead and only He can bring life from death.